6

 Why Live in Cathedral District

-The Cathedral District in Saginaw offers residents convenient access to the Saginaw River Trail, just a few blocks away, providing opportunities for hiking, biking, and boating.
-The Saginaw River is a hub for outdoor activities, including the annual Shiver on the River walleye ice fishing contest and major festivals like the River Roar speedboat races and the Bay City Fireworks Festival.
-The neighborhood is close to downtown Saginaw’s cultural attractions, including the Great Mural Project, which features over 42 murals by more than 70 artists.
-Prominent landmarks include the Cathedral of Mary of the Assumption, Greater Williams Temple, and Holy Communion Gospel Center, which host regular community events.
-Housing in the Cathedral District consists of historic homes, including Folk Victorian, American Four Square, and Colonial Revival styles.
-Washington Avenue and Interstate 675 provide easy connectivity, and the Saginaw STARS public bus system serves the neighborhood.
-MBS International Airport is 15 miles away.
-Dining options include Jake’s Old City Grill, known for its steaks, ribs, seafood, and pasta.
-For shopping, residents have access to Wrege’s Fish Co., Shorthorn Meat Market, Food Basket Grocery Store, and a Dollar General.
-MyMichigan Medical Center Saginaw is located within the neighborhood, ensuring easy access to healthcare services.
+The Cathedral District in Saginaw is known for its ornate homes and historic charm.
+The neighborhood is near the Saginaw River, a hub for outdoor activities and major events like the River Roar speedboat races and the Bay City Fireworks Festival.
+The neighborhood is also close to downtown Saginaw’s cultural attractions, which include the Great Mural Project, a display of works from more than 70 artists.
+Prominent landmarks include the Cathedral of Mary of the Assumption, Greater Williams Temple and Holy Communion Gospel Center.
+Housing in the Cathedral District consists of historic homes, including Victorian homes, American Foursquares and Colonial Revivals.
+Commuters have easy access to Washington Avenue, Interstate 675 and the Saginaw STARS bus system.
+Dining options include Jake’s Old City Grill, popular for its steaks, ribs, seafood and pasta.
+For shopping, residents may go to Wrege’s Fish Co., Shorthorn Meat Market, Food Basket Grocery Store and a Dollar General.
+MyMichigan Medical Center Saginaw is located within the neighborhood, ensuring easy access to health care.

 Frequently Asked Questions